 More and more people in family court—the place where most Americans will interact with the justice system—are navigating the legal system without an attorney.
 For these people, excessively complex court processes create barriers to achieving fair outcomes.

-The Court Compass project is building on the approach taken in Cases Without Counsel and directly incorporating court users in the process of designing a simpler process for divorce and separation.
-Through a series of user-centric design sprints where self-represented litigants and court stakeholders gather to map out existing pain points in the process and prototype test solutions in real time, IAALS is gathering research to inform the development of a simplified, technology-empowered process for divorcing and separating families.
+The Court Compass project directly engaged court users in the process of designing a simpler process for divorce and separation.
+Throughout 2018, IAALS facilitated a series of user-centric design sprints where self-represented litigants and court stakeholders gathered to map out existing pain points in the process and prototype test solutions in real time, IAALS aims to use this work to inform the development of a simplified, technology-empowered process for divorcing and separating families.

-Following the event, IAALS compiled a database of court technology offerings in production or in development around the country.
+IAALS next compiled a database of court technology offerings in production or in development around the country.
 The high-level findings and summary analysis were published in Mapping the Future of User Access through Technology and accompanied by maturity models to guide and facilitate integrated court solutions.
 This research helped identify both existing court resources and existing opportunities for innovative system solutions.

-In partnership with experts at Stanford Law School’s Legal Design Lab, Northeastern School of Law’s NuLawLab, and the University of Maine School of Law, IAALS is conducting in-person design workshops and other focus groups in a handful of jurisdictions around the country:
+In partnership with experts at Stanford Law School’s Legal Design Lab, Northeastern School of Law’s NuLawLab, and the University of Maine School of Law, IAALS conducted interactive design workshops in a handful of jurisdictions around the country: